 Additional Selection Criteria: Students should self-identify with a historically underrepresented group which includes, but is not limited to: African Americans, American Indians, Hispanic/Latino/a Americans, Asian Americans.
 We also consider first-generation students, women students in tech fields, LGBTQ students, students with disabilities.
 Students may have: knowledge of a major statistical package (Stata, SAS, R, or SPSS), experience analyzing census or survey microdata, experience with HTML and XML metadata, and/or use and knowledge of ArcGIS or other GIS software packages.
 We are especially eager to recruit students who are interested in learning new skills and who could use MPC resources and/or IPUMS data in their own research.

-Please apply by emailing a cover letter and resume/CV to Mia Riza, Diversity Fellowship Coordinator, at firstname.lastname@example.org.
+Please apply by emailing a cover letter and resume/CV to Mia Riza, Diversity Fellowship Director, at email@example.com.

-Your cover letter should which project/s you have a special interest in and for which you are most qualified.
-Projects described above.
+Your cover letter should indicate which project/s you have a special interest in and for which you are most qualified.
+Projects described below.
 Please also include in your cover letter why a summer fellowship with a concentration on diversity is of interest to you.

 The cover letter should address the following